 In 2006, the Roth 401(k) account was made permanent by The Pension Protection Act (PPA).
 Any kind of investment option that is set up with the intent of appreciating over time (such as mutual funds, stock, bonds, and exchange funds) are typically correlated with funds from a Roth 401(k).
 While the investments will appreciate through the years, providing that they stay in the Roth account, the earnings won’t be subject to any taxes.
 Thanks to the tax-deferred growth benefits, both the IRA account and 401(k) account are popular options.
 However, there are some added perks the Roth 401(k) account has that the Roth IRA does not.
 For one, with the Roth 401(k) account, an employee is able to put in more money than they would be able to with a Roth IRA.
 Secondly contributions for the Roth 401(k) can be taken from an employee’s paycheck directly.
 When it comes to withdrawing money from the Roth 401(k), there are special regulations about how to do it and these regulations could cause part of the distribution to become subject to tax.
 The biggest take away from all of this is that there is one primary difference between the Roth 401(k) plan and the Roth individual retirement account (IRA).
 The Roth 401(k) is basically a contribution pension provided by employers.
 And the Roth individual retirement account is something that the individual pursues on their own.
 When you have a Roth IRA plan, you can get access to even more investment opportunities ant higher prices.
 With the Roth 401(k) account there are still several investment options the employee can choose from, but they must be offered by the employers and chosen by the employee.
 Lastly, the Roth IRA plan has a significantly lowered limited on contributions that the limits set forth by the Roth 401(k) accounts.

 Are you in need of additional information related to the Roth 401(k) account, the Roth IRA account, and other kinds of retirement plans?
 If you are thinking about starting account, but feel you aren’t full familiar with the legalities of doing so, it’s best to work with an attorney.
 Don’t hesitate to post your legal need on UpCounsel’s marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.